Imodium is an over-the-counter (OTC) medication that’s used to relieve diarrhea. You can take it as soon as you experience symptoms.

-Normally, the muscles in your intestines contract and release at a certain speed.
-This helps move food and fluids through your digestive system.
-During this process, the intestines absorb water and nutrients from the food you eat.
+The muscles in your gastrointestinal tract contract and release at regular intervals.
+This helps move the food you eat through your digestive system.
+During this process, the intestines absorb water and nutrients.

 The recommended dosage for Imodium is based on age or weight.